Right to Remain is excited to announce the launch of the National Day of Solidarity to End Immigration Detention on 18 October 2025.

 To ensure we are connected well and build our power together, we are planning to:

 Right to Remain and These Walls Must Fall will also continue to host Solidarity Sessions on detention and deportation in selected locations in 2025/26.
-So far, we held sessions in Birmingham, Nottingham, Sheffield and Newcastle.
+So far, we held sessions in Birmingham, Nottingham, Sheffield, Newcastle and Manchester.

 Why now?